guardian/content-api-scala-client/README.md

 }
 ```

-There are four different types of request that can be made: for a single item, or to filter all content, tags, or sections.
+There are then four different types of request that can be made: for a single item, or to filter through content, tags, or sections.

 ### Single item